 I started electronics under him, soon was teaching him.
 So he stopped charging and we went along together until he dug up an engineer willing to daylight for extra money—whereupon we both paid new teacher and Prof tried to stick with me, thumb-fingered and slow, but happy to be stretching his mind.

 Since this was first and foremost an educational project, I decided we would use no libraries other than the (POSIX) C standard library.
 He would know how nearly every aspect of the program worked.
 The input (textures) and output formats were Netpbm PPMs, BMP files, and YUV4MPEG2 (video), each of which is very easy to read and write.
 It loaded 3D models in the easy-to-parse Wavefront .obj format.
 It also supported a text rendered overlay, initially using our own font format and later with fonts in the Glyph Bitmap Distribution Format — again, easy to parse and use.
 The text made it possible to produce demo videos without any additional editing (see the above video).

 Together we made rapid progress — much more than I could alone.
 I can’t go into the specifics, but much of his work was built on lessons learned from the raytracer, including an OpenGL display and SIMD-optimized physics engine.
-I also taught him x86 assembly, which he applied to co-author a paper, ROP Gadget Prevalence and Survival under Compiler-based Binary Diversification Schemes (soon to be published, wherein this will become a link).
+I also taught him x86 assembly, which he applied to co-author a paper, ROP Gadget Prevalence and Survival under Compiler-based Binary Diversification Schemes (slides).

 To reiterate, an important part of this entire journey was the influence he had over his own work.
 He had say on the direction of each project.
 Until he started earning a college intern pay (post-graduation), I had no ability to make him do anything he didn’t want to do.
 I could only rely on his motivation.
 Fortunately what motivates him is what also motivates me, so to find the framing for that motivation I only had to imagine myself in his shoes.